Asana/node-asana/README.md

 Whenever you ask for a collection of resources, you will receive a `Collection` object which gives you access to a page of results at a time.
-You can provide a number of results per page to fetch, between 1 and 100.
-If you don't provide any, it defaults to 50.
+You can provide a number of results per page to fetch, between `1` and `100`.

+It defaults to `50` if you don't provide any.

 ```js
 client.tasks.findByTag(tagId, { limit: 5 }).then(function(collection) {